 Gently insert one CD into the CD player with the CD label facing up.
-The CD will automatically be pulled into the CD Player and the CD icon will illuminate on the radio display.
+The CD will automatically be pulled into the CD player and the CD icon will illuminate on the radio display.
+If a CD does not go into the slot more than an inch, a disc may already be loaded and must be ejected before a new disc can be loaded.